steemit/steem/doc/devs/api-notes.md

     {"jsonrpc": "2.0", "params": ["hello_api_api", "get_message", []], "id":4, "method":"call"}
     < (ok)

-The `cli_wallet` also has the capability to login to provide access to restricted API's.
+The `cli_wallet` also has the capability to login to provide access to restricted APIs.